sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_plugins/administration_plugins.md

 Run the installation with all defaults.

 ### Install Node:
-You may skip this section if you already have Node installed.
+You may skip this section if you already have Node.js installed.

 [Download and install Node.js from here:](https://Nodejs.org/en/download/)